SJTU-YONGFU-RESEARCH-GRP/Parkinson-Patient-Speech-Dataset/README.md

 The detail is in `./speech/bin/feeding_cut.py`.

 ## Performance
 Here is the result of the experiment.
-Model 1 is fine-tuning all the parameters with the pre-trained model.
-We used the combination of 1,1.1,1.2 factor and tempo mode in the Model 1 with perturbation.
+'Model 1' is fine-tuning all the parameters with the pre-trained model.
+We used the combination of 1,1.1,1.2 factor with tempo mode in the 'Model 1 with perturbation'.

 ![pic](./pic/result.png)